antoniuswisnu/antoniuswisnu/README.md

 <br />

-I am an undergraduate Software Engineering Technology Student at Gadjah Mada University, I am a person who is interested in the field of technology and has aspirations of establishing a technology start-up company to international
+I am an undergraduate Software Engineering Technology Student at Gadjah Mada University, I am a person who is interested in the field of technology 👀 and has aspirations of establishing a technology start-up company to international

-- 👋 Hi, I’m @antoniuswisnu
-- 👀 I’m interested in Software Engineer
-- 🌱 I’m currently learning coding (Python,Java,HTML)
-- 📫 How to reach me IG: @antoniuswisnu_

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="400" height="320" />